siavcom/web-ones-technology/README.md

 - image.
 Display image.
 - imgButton.
 Button with image.
 - modalComponent.
 Modal component container.
-- optionGroup.
-Option group input.
 - textLabel.
 Text label.

 ## TypeScript components

  TypeScript components are components that are written in TypeScript.

- This components has to be in a TypeScript container component (Form, container or another component ) except Form component.
+ These components are in a container component(Form, container or another component ) except Form component can't bge in a Form component.

+ Each of these uses a belongs to a web component that will display in the web browser

   Example of a component :

 `// Clase : dic_dat`